Let's get started

 In this segment you will learn how to work out your variable costs for one of your products.
 I will show you how to do this using a small birthday cake as an example.
 I'll base the costings on a very simple design with just a name plaque on the top.

-for a small cake
+Example: Variable costs for a small cake

 To do this, we need to work out what materials will go into making this product and how much those materials will cost to buy.